 The purpose of the Platform is notably to offer reference tools that can be used to analyse and construct curricula for languages of schooling which are

-In order to ensure that plurilingual and intercultural education is explicitly and consistently taken into account in the curricula, a Guide for the development and implementation of curricula for plurilingual and intercultural education was published at the occasion of a Language Policy Forum (Geneva, 2010).
+In order to ensure that plurilingual and intercultural education is explicitly and consistently taken into account in the curricula, a comprehensive Guide for the Development and Implementation of Curricula for Plurilingual and Intercultural Education was published in 2016.

 The Platform offers an open and dynamic resource, with system of definitions, points of reference, descriptions and descriptors, studies and good practices which member states are invited to consult and use in support of their policy to promote equal access to quality education according to their needs, resources and educational culture.
 These documents, which differ in their status, will be put on line gradually.